The following transcription is from an audio lecture on Gnostic Meditation, a course originally delivered live at the Chicagoland Gnostic Academy.

 Concentration and Meditation in The Odyssey

 Here I'm going to emphasize, in relation to concentration, a Greek myth, given in the Odyssey by Homer.
 He provided a very beautiful psychological teaching in this epic poem.
-Previously, we explained Pratyahara, one point in the mind.
+Previously, we explained Pratyahara, withdrawal from the sense perceptions and silence of mind.
 Now we're explaining more about Dharana, concentration.

 In the poem, Menelaus is a king of Sparta, returning with Odysseus and other Achaeans after the war against Troy.
 He was stranded on an island without wind on his way home to Sparta, in which he needed to investigate what gods were responsible for deterring him from his passage home.
 Eidothea, which is like a sea goddess, daughter of Proteus on the right, explained to Menelaus that her father would be the one to explain how to get home.
 Proteus is referred to as the prophet and as a sea creature that can transform into any shape or animal, tree, object.
 What's interesting about Proteus, this is where we get the word protean or something that shape changes or changes object or form.